 Here’s how it works, in a nutshell:

 - The renter purchases a policy from a provider instead of paying a traditional security deposit, and agrees not to cause damage to their rental home

 - The property is covered by the provider, in the event that the renter causes damage and fails to pay

 - The provider (like Jetty!) provides coverage to the property up to the amount of the bond purchased by the renter

-Because a surety bond costs only a fraction of a standard security deposit (in our case, 17.5%), offering them as an alternative to security deposits lowers move-in costs for renters, without reducing coverage for the property.
+Because a surety bond costs only a fraction of a standard security deposit, offering them as an alternative to security deposits lowers move-in costs for renters, without reducing coverage for the property.

 What is “pooling”?

 On the surface, most security deposit alternatives powered by surety bonds look exactly the same.
 But the underlying products have a few important differences—especially in the ways that they pay out claims.

 With some providers, all of the premiums from a property or portfolio go into a “pool” of funds.
 Then, when a renter causes damage or skips rent, the property manager can draw from that pool to cover the loss.
 In some cases, properties can even draw out the surplus from these “pools” as a source of ancillary revenue.